fabiommendes/craftinginterpreters/book/scanning.md

 # lox/scanner.py
-from dataclasses import dataclass, field from typing import Any from .token import Token, TokenType as TT
+from dataclasses import dataclass, field from typing import Any from .tokens import Token, TokenType as TT

 @dataclass
 class Scanner: